matt-esqueda/machine_learning/README.md

 GitHub sometimes has trouble rendering html representations in jupyter notebooks.

-Loading the URL in nbviewer.org will properly render everything
+Loading the URL in [nbviewer](nbviewer.org) will properly render everything.

 ### Citations